YixinGuo0921/libuthread/REPORT.md

 to it.

 The test cases indicated that `uthread_run()` is where the threading library
 execution began, so that's where development began as well.
+The components are
+as follows:
-The `idle` thread
+- The `idle` thread throughout `libuthread.a`'s runtime *always* refers to the
+infinite loop within `uthread_run()`.
+Its primary job is to assign the next TCB
-was decided to be a global variable such that any function in the threading
+in queue to the `initial` thread and switch to it. `idle` was decided to be a
+global variable so that any function in the threading library can reliably refer
-library can reliably refer to it in order to switch contexts.
-This `idle` thread
+to it in order to switch contexts.
-throughout `libuthread.a`'s use will always refer to the infinite loop within
-`uthread_run()`, as its primary job is to assign the next TCB in queue to the
-`initial` thread.
-Initially, the `initial` thread is assigned the function that
+- The `initial` thread is initially assigned the function that the caller
-the caller program asks for (in `uthread_run()`'s parameters), and if this
+program requests (using `uthread_run()`'s parameters), and if this function
-function creates a new thread using `uthread_create()`, that new thread would be
+creates a new thread using `uthread_create()`, that new thread would be queued
-queued to the back of `thread_queue`.
-It will then eventually be assigned to
+to the back of `thread_queue`.
+It will then eventually be assigned to `initial`
-`initial` once all others before it either yield or execute until completion.
+by `idle` once all others before it either yield or execute until completion.
 The `initial` thread was decided to be a local variable within `uthread_run()`,
 since no other `uthread` function requires access to it.